waldyrious/odot/README.md

 and in the user side (because it would eliminate the hassle of creating Yet Another Account as well as any security concerns associated with that).

-Alas, this is not yet possible with client-side code only, so I am doing this as a server-side app.
+Alas, this is not yet possible (in the browser) with client-side code only, so Odot is being built as a server-side app instead.
-There's a demo in the works that can be played with but it won't load or save data;
-you would have to host it in a server if you wanted the full functionality.
+This means that, while there's a demo in the works that can be played with, it won't load or save data; you will have to host it in a server if you want your data saved persistently.

 But don't worry, you're not missing much, since it's in early states and there are plenty of good apps out there that do much more than Odot does now.
-I personally recommend [Checkvist](http://checkvist.com) and [Workflowy](http://workflowy.com).
+[Checkvist](http://checkvist.com) and [Workflowy](http://workflowy.com) are highly recommended.